Medically reviewed on May 15, 2018

 What should I avoid while taking Roweepra?

-Avoid drinking alcohol.
-It can increase some of the side effects of Roweepra and may also increase the risk of seizures.
+Drinking alcohol with Roweepra can cause side effects and may also increase the risk of seizures.

 Roweepra side effects